grpc/grpc.io/content/docs/quickstart/cpp.md

 ### Generate gRPC code

 Next we need to update the gRPC code used by our application to use the new service definition.
-From the `examples/cpp/helloworld` directory:
+From the `examples/cpp/helloworld` directory, run:

 ```sh
 $ make